-George Ivan Rosenthal founded TFG in in America, but became interested in other markets when the boom days in that while South Africa was very much an underdeveloped country, it had goods and know-how, and so he set sail for South Africa with little money, a lot of confidence and a grand plan.
+George Ivan Rosenthal founded TFG in other markets when the boom days in an underdeveloped country, it had goods and know-how, and so he set sail for South Africa with little money, a lot of confidence and a grand plan.
 When naming his company, he decided on an old Italian name, Foschini.